-- Works by Contract – Is defined as the supply of materials by us (except quarry materials) and the provision of works by a Contractor selected by us following the invitation of tenders or quotations.
-Note: the Contract is between us and the Contractor.
-(Mildura region only)
+- Works by Contract – Is defined as the provision of works by a Contractor selected by us following the invitation of tenders or quotations.
+Note: the Contract is between us and the Contractor (Mildura region only.)

 - Developer Design & Construct – Is defined as the Developer undertaking the design and construction, including a supply of all materials, of water supply and sewerage services to our satisfaction under the terms and conditions outlined in the Agreement.

 Formal Agreements outlining costs and conditions are applicable to each method of construction.

 Land Development Staff can provide advice relating to servicing requirements for subdivision proposals including Subdivision of Holdings and Amalgamations and associated costs.